Outdoor Portable Air Conditioner Installation Tips

 - Keep noise levels to a minimum by setting the unit on a soft pad.

-- How does your unit handle the "condensate" — the moisture that is removed from the air?
+- How does your unit handle the “condensate” — the moisture that is removed from the air?
 It may have a tank or pan that collects the water which will need to be emptied from time to time.
-This can collect quickly on humid days so keep an eye on it so it doesn't overflow.
+This can collect quickly on humid days so keep an eye on it so it doesn’t overflow.
+If your unit does not have a sensor to alert you when it’s full, set a timer on your cell phone to check it.

 - Allow about 18 inches / 45 cm clear space around the unit for air flow.